fletchere171/LHNTDataCollection/README.md

 ## Project Overview

-Enhance the existing EEG Data Collection Guide by adding new features aimed at improving usability, data management, and user support.
+Enhance the existing EEG Data Collection GUI by adding new features aimed at improving usability, data management, and user support.
 This project will involve collaboration between the **Experimentation Team** of R&D the **Real Time Signals Team** and the **UI/UX Integration Team** of Software to ensure the successful integration of these features over the next week and a half.

 ## Teams Involved